 Mitti cannot output and listen NMC commands at the same time.

-Important: All NMC commands are ignored when Mitti is running as a timecode slave.
+Important: All NMC commands are ignored when Mitti is running as a timecode follower.
 Mitti cannot output and listen NMC commands at the same time.

 A dedicated network is suggested to use this feature, preferably with wired connection.

 Mitti has extensive support for the OSC protocol.
 If you are not already familiar with OSC, it is a standard network protocol for communication between computers and multimedia devices.
 It does not require specialised hardware, just uses networking infrastructure that is often already in place.